Congratulations on your success, you are now qualified to apply for a firearms licence!

 The first page of the PAL application has explicit instructions – be sure to read the instructions to reduce delays.
 There is also a check list, go over it point-by-point to ensure it’s all correct.

-NOTE: The system is designed to automatically delete incomplete applications that have been stale (not touched) for 45 days.
+NOTE: The system is designed to automatically delete incomplete applications that have been stale (not touched or looked at) for 45 days.

 Here is what the Privacy Statement states: The information you provide in the online application for a PAL that you do not complete, or you abandon after 45 days is considered transitory, and will not be collected by the RCMP.
 In these situations, the RCMP will purge your partially completed or abandoned application after 45 days, after which you will not be able to access your uncompleted application.
 Applications remain in the system for 45 days after the last activity so, if you access it periodically, technically, it would be there forever as long as you are accessing it.
 You will also receive a notification before it is deleted if it has remained untouched for 45 days.